Probabilistic Measures for Biological Adaptation and Resilience: Preliminaries

 \section{Preliminaries}

-We focus on the temporal dynamics of a state variable $X(t) \in \R^N$ representing chemical and physical variables that describe the plants' physiology or chemical function ({\it e.g.}, water potential, sugars, chlorophyl, stomata aperture).
-We will also assume that there are identifiable environmental stressors $\e \in \R^P$ ({\it e.g.}, solar radiation, ambient temperature, ambient humidity) that have known or measurable effects on the dynamics of $X$.
-The variables that take on the role of adaptation variables appear as parameters in the dynamics of $X$.
+We know describe the mathematical framework upon which ecological resilience through adaptation is formulated.
+Our focus is on the temporal dynamics of a state variable $X(t) \in \R^N$ representing chemical and/or physical variables within a living system.
+In the case of plant physiology these could be the variables involved in a photosynthesis model ({\it e.g.}, water potential, carbohydrate concentrations or flows, chlorophyl, stomata aperture).
+We will also assume that there are identifiable environmental stressors $\e \in \R^P$ ({\it e.g.}, solar radiation, ambient temperature, ambient or soil moisture) that have known or measurable effects on the dynamics of $X$.
+The variables that take on the role of adaptation variables also appear as parameters in the dynamics of $X$.
 We label the adaptation variables by $\alpha \in \R^Q$.
 Our theoretical model for the evolution of the observable subset of the state variables is a stochastic differential equations \cite{pavliotis} of the form